openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/11_enums.rst

 The integer value of an *enum* constant is set implicitly if an enumeration constant specifies no value.

-A constant expression of the ``int`` type (signed 32-bit integer, see :ref:`Integer Types and Operations` for details) can be used to set the value explicitly:
+A constant expression of type ``int``---a signed 32-bit integer (see :ref:`Integer Types and Operations` for details)---can be used to set the value explicitly:

 .. index::